SantiagoCabrales29/API-Testing-Workshop-2021/README.md

 Technologies:
 This project uses JUnit, RestAssured, Gson, Cucumber

+This workshop also includes a power point presentation.

 If any question, comment or idea please contact me through my email sacamo96@gmail.com